 We merge the world's best LED displays, millimeter-perfect camera tracking, and realtime photorealistic graphics--and built a workflow fast enough for television.
 Live, in camera set extensions are here.
-Welcome to Loled.
+Welcome to LOLED.

 Virtual environments can be built using 3D scans of actual locations, or crafted from scratch.
 We coordinate with your art and construction deparments to align our virtual extensions with physical set elements.

-We help your camera team attach our tracker and lens encoders, which allow us to feed real life camera data into our virtual world.
+We help your camera team attach a tracker and lens encoders, which allow us to feed real life camera data into our virtual world.
 Our equipment is designed to play nice with existing camera equipment.

 We motion track the physical cameras, feed their positional and lens data into a realtime rendering engine, and use it to update a virtual camera in a 3D environment.
 That perspective is "projected" onto a digital representation of the LED video wall, and that skewed perspective is displayed.
 This creates the illusion that the display is a window into a virtual world.